 According to the Centers for Disease Control (CDC) COVID-19 spreads between people in the same ways that any virus spreads – including viruses like the common cold and flu.
 The biggest risk comes when a person is within six feet of an infected person.
 The spread involves droplets that can be inhaled or even just land on another person’s face.
 Or, these droplets land on a surface that is touched by another person.

 The CDC has shared guidelines and most of them are easy to follow.
 The challenge is to find triggers to remind us to make these changes.
 Many of our daily actions are habit and we don’t even know we do them.
 Here is a case of “do what I say not what I do” as a Santa Clara California infectious disease expert shares guidelines about what people should do and not do.
-Coronavirus expert licks her finger
+(See this Coronavirus expert lick her finger immediately after telling people to not touch their face.)

 You don’t have to sit back and take your chances with the virus.
 Here are some of the things you can do.